bummbummgarage/bummbummgarage.github.io/modules/chord-organ-0.1/index.md

 ![](Bumm-Bumm-Garage-Chord-Organ-0.1.png)

-Breadboard prototype for a **polyphonic synth lead**.
+**Digital polyphonic synth lead** on breadboard.
 I build it while having some slack time, waiting for new DIY kits for my techno rack project.
 The idea is taken from the [Chord Organ from Music Thing Modular](https://musicthing.co.uk/pages/chord.html).

 ## Features